Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Progression of Kyphosis Due to Repeated Injury

-Repeated vertebral fractures cause kyphosis, a forward curve commonly called Dowager’s Hump.
+Repeated vertebral fractures lead to kyphosis, a forward curve commonly referred to as Dowager’s Hump.
 Each new fracture increases the severity of the curve by adding to the vertebral collapse.

 As kyphosis worsens, the spine leans more forward.
 This shift can affect balance and cause pain.
-The chest cavity may shrink, causing breathing or digestion problems.
+The chest cavity may shrink, leading to breathing or digestion problems.

-Fractures that remain unhealed add to instability.
+Fractures that remain unhealed contribute to instability.
 The body struggles to correct the spinal shape without proper healing support.

 Distinct Changes in Vertebral Shape